AbrarRashid/BrownieRecipe/Recipe.md

-Put chicken in pan and cook.
+Mix the egg, milk, flour and water and put it in a pan.
+Afterwards, put the pan in the oven and heat to 350 degrees.
+Wait 10-15 minutes and then take out the pan.